zackbalbin/ErgoTutorials/simplesend/README.md

   }
 ```

-This is what the full and final script will look like!
+Thats all of the code now written.
+The final script will look like this!

 ```scala
 package simplesend